RSGAL Members and Alumni

 Dr. Marvin Bauer

-Marvin is professor emeritus of remote sensing at the University of Minnesota.
+Marvin is Professor Emeritus of Remote Sensing.
 His research has emphasized the development of quantitative satellite remote sensing for monitoring lake water quality, crop and forest inventory, impervious surface mapping, and land cover classification, change detection and analysis.
 He is a fellow of the American Society of Photogrammetry and Remote Sensing and recipient of the USGS/NASA William T. Pecora Award, NASA Distinguished Public Service Medal, ASPRS SAIC Estes Memorial Teaching Award, and Minnesota GIS/LIS Consortium Lifetime Achievement Award.
 He was editor-in-chief of Remote Sensing of Environment journal from 1980-2014.
+More info here.

 Dr. Paul Bolstad